Community Building Grants

 Learn how we can help you help your community

-Community Building Grants support individuals and groups who want to make their local communities better places to live and raise families.
+Community Building grants support individuals and groups who have innovative ideas about how to make their local communities better places to live and raise families.
 Local communities might be just one block or a larger neighborhood area or a group of community members who have shared experiences.

-Community Building Grants can range from $100 to $1000 to support projects and ideas that bring people together, share skills and knowledge, and help make Evanston a place that helps children and their families.
+Our grants can range from $500 to $1500 to support projects and ideas that bring people together, share skills and knowledge, and help make Evanston a place that helps children and their families.